buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 - **Saving Throws**:: +2 Reflex, +1 Will
 - **Ability Score**:: Intelligence or Dexterity

 Debilitating Strike is an advanced form of sneak attack.
-Each Debilitating Strike lowers Strength or Dexterity (player's choice) by how many times you have taken Sneak Attack.
+Each Debilitating Strike lowers Strength or Dexterity (player' \*\*s choice) by how many times you have taken Sneak Attack.

 The opponent is allowed a Fortitude Saving Throw with DC equal to the Attack Roll.
 You cause the additional damage of the Sneak Attack or the loss of ability points.